NG-Joseph/learning-react-spring/README.md

 - Animate carousel (useTransition)
 - Override existing animations with spring
 - Create NestJS API for products ✅
-- Map products to display on react component
+- Map products to display on react component ✅
+- Add search by category and name
+- Add sort feature